 - "we," "us," "our," "the Company" and "Horizon Technology Finance" refer to Horizon Technology Finance Corporation, a Delaware corporation, and its consolidated subsidiaries; - The "Advisor" and the "Administrator" refer to Horizon Technology Finance Management LLC, a Delaware limited liability company; - "Credit II" refers to Horizon Credit II LLC, a Delaware limited liability company, which is a special purpose bankruptcy remote entity and our direct subsidiary; - "HSLFI" refers to Horizon Secured Loan Fund I, a joint venture formed with Arena Sunset SPV, LLC, or "Arena".
 On April 21, 2020, the Company purchased all of the limited liability company interests of Arena in HSLFI, including, without limitation, undistributed amounts owed to Arena and interest accrued and unpaid on the debt investments of HSLFI through the date of purchase.
-As of April 21, 2020, HSLFI and its subsidiary are consolidated by the Company; - "HFI" refers to Horizon Funding I, LLC, a Delaware limited liability company, which is a special purpose bankruptcy remote entity and a wholly-owned subsidiary of HSLFI, our wholly-owned subsidiary; - "Key" refers to KeyBank National Association and "Key Facility" refers to the revolving credit facility with Key: - "NYL Noteholders" refers to several entities owned or affiliated with New York Life Insurance Company and "NYL Facility" refers to the the credit facility where the notes are issued to the NYL Noteholders; - "Credit Facilities" refers to collectively the Key Facility and the NYL Facility; - "2022 Notes" or "Debt Securities" refers to the \$37.4 million aggregate principal amount of our 6.25% unsecured notes due 2022, which were issued by us in September and October 2017; - "2019-1 Securitization" refers to the \$160.0 million securitization of secured loans we completed on August 13, 2019; - "Asset-Backed Notes" refers to \$100.0 million in aggregate principal amount of fixed rate asset-backed notes that were issued in conjunction with the 2019-1 Securitization; and - The "2019-1 Trust" refers to Horizon Funding Trust 2019-1, a Delaware trust.
+As of April 21, 2020, HSLFI and its subsidiary are consolidated by the Company; - "HFI" refers to Horizon Funding I, LLC, a Delaware limited liability company, which is a special purpose bankruptcy remote entity and a wholly-owned subsidiary of HSLFI, our wholly-owned subsidiary; - "Key" refers to KeyBank National Association and "Key Facility" refers to the revolving credit facility with Key: - "NYL Noteholders" refers to several entities owned or affiliated with New York Life Insurance Company and "NYL Facility" refers to the the credit facility where the notes are issued to the NYL Noteholders; - "Credit Facilities" refers to collectively the Key Facility and the NYL Facility; - "2022 Notes" refers to the \$37.4 million aggregate principal amount of our 6.25% unsecured notes due 2022, which were issued by us in September and October 2017 and redeemed by us on April 24, 2021; - "2026 Notes" or "Debt Securities" refers to the \$57.5 million aggregate principal amount of our 4.875% unsecured notes due 2026, which were issued by us in March 2021; - "2019-1 Securitization" refers to the \$160.0 million securitization of secured loans we completed on August 13, 2019; - "Asset-Backed Notes" refers to \$100.0 million in aggregate principal amount of fixed rate asset-backed notes that were issued in conjunction with the 2019-1 Securitization; and - The "2019-1 Trust" refers to Horizon Funding Trust 2019-1, a Delaware trust.